Mahesh552001/8-Bit-DES/README.md

   DES-Data Encryption Standard.

      It is a symmetric-key algorithm for the encryption of digital data.
-     I have implemented both the encrpytion and decryption of a 8-bit DES.
+     Both encrpytion and decryption of a 8-bit DES had been implented here.